+Example of dissimilar materials on a solar module.

 Poor insulation

 Example of conductivity between the solar cell power and the sea as a battery.
 Poor insulation can have a very rapid impact on the corrosion of the Aluminium.
 Example show impact after just 2 years.

+Current passing from the module into the superstructure using the aluminium superstructure.